-Leader of the Society of Education
+Leader of the Arts & Culture Society

-In 2016, she taught at the ROM Museum in Toronto about Louis Riel and Métis Heritage for Grade 7 students.
-This year, she volunteered at the ROM Museum as a DOCET on the French Aboriginal Section for her 2017 exhibition.
-Through the Toronto Catholic District School Board (TCDSB), she made presentations to four of their high schools about Métis heritage and challenges.
-In the fall of 2017, TCDSB asked her to sit on the board of directors of their "Advisory Committee on Aboriginal Education."
-Thus, the CFMPC will be represented at the TCDSB.
+Since 2016, she taught about Louis Riel and Métis Heritage for Grade 4 to 11 students.
+She volunteered at the ROM (Royal Ontario Museum) of Toronto as a DOCENT on the French Indigenous Section for their 2017 exhibition called Anishinabek: Art & Power.
+Through the Toronto Catholic District School Board (TCDSB), she collaborates and makes presentations to their many schools about Métis heritage and challenges including the Indigenous history & culture.
+In the fall of 2017, the TCDSB asked her to sit on the board of directors of their "Indigenous Advisory Committee" Thus, the MNOC will be represented at the TCDSB.

 Diane uses her paintings as a tool of communications with teachers & students, she also invited as a guest speaker to Corporations about Indigenous history in Canada.
 In 2022 she also collaborated with Waldorf Academy of Toronto where she did Art form paintings with students on (grade 5 & 6) the teachings of the Grandfathers which was unveiled on Earth Day.
 In her work recently she was invited by the TCDSB French class (grade 6) to do an Art form painting, teaching about Turtle Island.